GoldenZephyr/heracles_agents/README.md

 # Heracles NLP<->DSG Experiments

+## Pipeline

+The evaluation pipeline assumes an initial scene graph has been loaded to heracles.
+The queries that get evaluated are defined in `evaluation_questions.yaml`.
+Each question is defined with an associated answer.
+Then, the script `chatgpt_benchmark.py` is run to create a cypher query for answering each question.
+This results in intermediate answers including the output of the cypher query when run against the database.
+There is still some ambiguity in comparing these cypher query results to the correct solution, so there is an "answer refinement" step run with `refine_answers.py`, which prompts chatgpt with the original question and the results of the cypher query.
+This script then compares the refined answer to the solution, using the SLDP equality language (see below) to evaluate equality.
+The final results can be summarized by running `results_table.py`.

 ## SLDP Equality Language

 In order to evaluate whether the LLM pipeline is correct, we need to define